 September 30 at 7 PM – Friday evening – Verizon Hall at The Kimmel Center for the Performing Arts

 Yannick Nézet-Séguin Conductor

-It's our most cherished fall tradition.
-The Philadelphia Orchestra Opening Night marks the beginning of Philadelphia's cultural season.
-It is a wonderful celebration of all that lies ahead.
+As our most cherished fall tradition, The Philadelphia Orchestra Opening Night marks the beginning of Philadelphia's cultural season, marking a wonderful celebration of all that lies ahead.

 The concert will be performed with no intermission.
-The musicians of The Philadelphia Orchestra have graciously donated their services for this concert.
+The musicians of The Philadelphia Orchestra are graciously donating their services for this concert.